 After finishing the business plan, you will have decided the organization type, structure, funding needs, and essential key resources.
 Still, you must work out several operational details, such as operating budgets and information systems, which we will discuss later.

 Last but not least, the key to the businesses success will be people.
-This is even more important in a small business where there is less specialization.
+People are even more critical in a small business where there is less specialization.
 Put the right people in the right slots and empower them to serve each other and your customers.